In this article we are going to learn how to use the Measure and Verification (M&V) Projects feature in the EM platform.

 - Carbon emissions

-Once you have define a conversion factor for any of them, they will appear in the Project view screen, and you can select which concept to use to analyse your project data.
+Once you have defined a conversion factor for any of them, they will appear in the Project view screen, and you can select which concept to use to analyse your project data.

-The platform allows to aggregate several projects into a group, so that you can track the overall efficiency and savings of a site using several energy sources, or to track several sites in a single aggregated vision.
+The platform allows to aggregate several projects into a group so that you can track the overall efficiency and savings of a site using several energy sources, or track several sites in a single aggregated vision.

 The Groups section is available under the M&V section.
 You will access the Group list, that hosts a list of all the configured groups and the projects they encompass.

 If you click on the > sign next to the Group name, the list of projects of that group will be displayed.

 You can click the plus sign button to add an M&V Group.
 The New M&V Group creation screen will appear: